 “…a sly and subtle mystery, full of nuanced observations of life in a small town… a masterful understanding of grief, of feeling stuck and lost in life, and the price of keeping secrets.
 You’ll want the next installment.” - Gabriel Valjan, Agatha and Anthony-nominated author of The Naming Game.

 “The story grabbed me right at the beginning and kept me turning the pages all the way through to a satisfying conclusion.
 I’m looking forward to the next installment in this series.” − Carol Pouliot, Author of The Blackwell and Watson Time-Travel Mysteries.

 Tina deBellegarde has been secretly writing her whole life.
 When she turned fifty, she decided that she no longer needed to keep it under wraps and started to write and share.
-As a result, her debut novel Winter Witness, the first in the Batavia-on-Hudson series, will be released September 2020 by Level Best Books.
-The subsequent volumes of the Batavia-on-Hudson series will be released September 2021 and September 2022.
+As a result, her debut novel Winter Witness, the first in the Batavia-on-Hudson series, was released September 2020 by Level Best Books.
+The subsequent volumes of the Batavia-on-Hudson series will be released April 2022 and April 2023.